Reinforcement Details In One Way Slab

-When a slab is supported on the two different sides and the ratio of longer span to shorter span is more than 2, it will be considered as one way slab.
+When a slab is supported on the two different sides and the ratio of longer span to shorter span is equal to or greater than 2, it will be considered as one way slab.
 In one way slab, one side is larger than the other one.
+For example – Verandah slab.

 One Way Slab Reinforcement Details: